Mansoor H. Khan | Managing Partner

 Radya Khan

-Radya Khan graduated from Kinnaird College for Women and obtained her LL.B. from University of the Punjab.
-She won gold medals during her law studies for academic excellence.
+Radya Khan is a graduate of Kinnaird College for Women and has obtained her LL.B. from University of the Punjab.
+During her law studies, she won gold medals for academic excellence.
 She has completed further studies in conflict resolution.